arcann-chem/arcann_training/README.md

     etc.
 }
 ```

-Each key of the `JSON` file is a short string designating the name of the machine (here `"myHPCkeyword1"`, `"myHPCkeyword2"`, etc.).
+Each key of the JSON file is a short string designating the name of the machine (here `"myHPCkeyword1"`, `"myHPCkeyword2"`, etc.).
 The associated entry is also a dictionary whose keys are keywords (or further dictionaries of keywords) associated with information needed to run jobs in the corresponding HPC machine.
-Let's have a look at the first few entries of the `"myHPCkeyword1"` machine:
+Let's have a look at the first few entries of the `"myHPCkeyword1"` machine for a SLURM job scheduler:

 ```json
 {
     "myHPCkeyword1":